My Audiology Journey

 In 2015, I embarked on a new challenge, and helped to set up and project-manage a

-brand new hearing centre in Exeter.
+brand new hearing centre in Exeter city centre.
 I spent the following 3 years as

 Principal Audiologist and Hearing Centre Manager, dispensing private hearing aids and connectivity devices, and providing custom hearing protection and other specialist Audiology services.
 I also gained an additional qualification during this hectic time, the Institute of Acoustics Certificate of Competence in Workplace Noise Risk Assessments - in short, this means that I am able to carry out workplace noise risk assessments/noise surveys, and provide written reports and custom hearing protection, in addition to conducting diagnostic audiometry.

-I have spent the last 3 years, (with a lockdown gap to work for NHS Test & Trace), as a
+I then spent 3 years, (with a lockdown gap to work for NHS Test & Trace), as a

 Locum Audiologist working at various NHS hospitals, testing hearing (both adults and paediatrics) and fitting adult hearing aids.
-I also see patients with learning and other complex needs, and can fit a wide range of hearing aids from a range of manufacturers (including CROS, BICROS and Combination aids).
+I also saw patients with learning and other complex needs, and fitted a wide range of hearing aids from a range of hearing aid manufacturers (including CROS, BICROS and Tinnitus Combination aids).